 The fee for the EUR ING is determined by the General Assembly.
 It currently amounts to 140 Euros.

 Please note that some National Members require an additional fee for their administrative costs.

 5. Important Message to EUR INGs

-We invite all EUR INGs, who have obtained their title before 2001 (from that date, the e-mail address has been requested on the application form), to communicate their e-mail address (do not forget to specify your parchment number) to the FEANI General Secretariat by clicking on this e-mail link: firstname.lastname@example.org
+We invite all EUR INGs, who have obtained their title before 2001 (from that date, the e-mail address has been requested on the application form), to communicate their e-mail address (do not forget to specify your parchment number) to the FEANI General Secretariat by sending a message to: firstname.lastname@example.org

 The e-mail address will be used exclusively for bilateral communication and will not be transmitted to a third party, for instance to employment agencies, unless permission will be given explicitly before.